michaellindholmdk/Sales-Performance-Optimization/README.md

 * United Kingdom
 * Portugal

-A good approach would be to run small campaigns in these countries, collecting and analyzing the purchases of new customers to make sure that these trends are confirmed.
+A good approach would be to run small campaigns in these countries, collecting and analyzing the purchases by new customers to make sure that these trends are confirmed.